General Support - Translating CMA and CMDM (.PO / .MO Files)

 Summary

-If you use CM Answers or CM Downloads in a localized WordPress installation, you should edit .po/mo files to translate most of the labels.
+If you use WordPress Questions and Answers or WordPress File Manager plugin in a localized WordPress installation, you should edit .po/mo files to translate most of the labels.

 Introduction

-Two of our most seasoned plugins - CM Answers (CMA) and CM Downloads Manager (CMDM) - have particularities on how to translate labels.
+Two of our most seasoned plugins - WordPress Questions and Answers (CMA) and WordPress File Manager Plugin (CMDM) have particularities on how to translate labels.

 CMA and CMDM also follow the internationalization (i18n) standard (learn more from WordPress) on top of having labels settings in the back-end.